Find The Best Insurance

 If your earnings exceed even these income limits, you may still be able to contribute to a Roth IRA account through a backdoor Roth, or a once-per-year conversion from a traditional IRA.

 Annual contributions are capped for both traditional and Roth IRAs across all accounts.
-For the 2019 tax year, the IRA contribution limits are $6,000 if you’re under 50 years old, and $7,000 if you’re 50 years old and over.
+For 2019 and 2020, the IRA contribution limits are $6,000 if you’re under 50 years old, and $7,000 if you’re 50 years old and over.
 You can contribute to a Roth at any age, as long as you meet the income qualifications, unlike the traditional IRA, which can’t be contributed to after you’re 70½ years old.

 Your contribution amount can only be as much as your earned income.
 For example, if your earned income for the year was $4,000, then you can only contribute $4,000 at maximum .